-Englishman Barnet Burns was the first Pākehā trader to settle in Hawke’s Bay, but he didn’t stay long.
-He opened his trading post on Māhia Peninsula in 1831, only to have it closed by his Sydney-based employer 11 months later.
+Englishman Barnet Burns was the first Pākehā trader to settle in Hawke’s Bay.
+He opened a trading post on Māhia Peninsula in 1831, but this was closed by his Sydney-based employer 11 months later.
 Burns returned to England in 1835, leaving behind his Ngāti Kahungunu wife Amotawa and their three children.
 He published a book about his life in New Zealand, which was reprinted several times.
 He went on lecture tours through England, displaying his Māori tattoos and clothing in front of paying crowds.
-Though he planned to return to New Zealand, he never did, and the circumstances of his later life and death are unknown.
+He planned to return to New Zealand, but never did, and the circumstances of his later life and death are unknown.

 Te whakamahi i tēnei tūemi

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.